 A driver who is paying attention should see a car that is stopped or driving slowly on the road.
-A driver who follows other vehicles at a safe distance and drives at a safe speed should be able to stop in time to avoid a collision if the vehicle ahead of that driver stops suddenly.
+A driver who follows other vehicles at a safe distance and drives at a safe speed should be able to stop in time to avoid a rear-end car accident if the vehicle ahead of that driver stops suddenly.

 In a typical rear end collision the victims can be left devastated.
 Most of the time, juries (and insurance claims adjusters) understand that rear-end collisions are caused by the negligence of the driver who crashes into another vehicle.
 The injuries caused by rear-end collision can be devastating.
 Rear-end collision injuries symptoms can vary.
 A Rear-eneded car accident victim can have a number of different injuries caused by the crash.
 This article explores some of those injuries and the impact they have on accident victims.